Welcome to Saint Martin's University.

 Expectations/compensation: Each position will have assigned duties that are part of your Graduate Assistantship along with a stipend of $600, that will be paid at the end of the semester in one lump sum, and three credits covered by the Provost office (currently this is a total compensation of $4560/semester).

 Process: Please fill out the application to apply found in the link below.
 Once positions are identified, your application and resume will be forwarded to the departments offering GA positions.
 Each student applies for a position and the department will select based on knowledge, skills and abilities that fit the needs of the position.
 Positions are filled on a first-come basis.
+Every academic year you will need to reapply unless the department you are working for reinstates you, if reinstated the department needs to notify the Provost office of that decision.
+The Provost office only holds onto applications for one academic year.

 If you have questions please reach out to Stephanie Borders, Executive Assistant to the Provost at email@example.com or at 360-438-4310.